soham0w0sarkar/Clock/README.md

 this is my first front-end project

-I used basic HTML CSS and JAVASCRIPT to creat it no hard stuff
+I used basic HTML CSS and JAVASCRIPT to create it no hard stuff